And why much of what you learned in science class is wrong

 What is science?

-Most classes teach science as a body of knowledge.
+Many classes teach science as a body of knowledge.
 (The aforementioned textbooks are filled with science’s findings.)
 However, as important and inspiring as those findings may be, they are the least important aspect of science literacy.
-Because it’s not just what we know that matters…it’s how we know.
+Because it’s not just what we know that matters… it’s how we know.

 Science is a community of experts using a variety of methods to gather evidence and scrutinize claims.
 It’s a way of learning about the physical world, of trying to get closer to the truth by testing our explanations against reality and critically scrutinizing the evidence.